 2.1.
-This guidance applies only to the replacement of a consumer unit, the reconnection of existing circuits and the connection of any new circuits installed during the work.
+This guidance is intended for residential and similar premises and applies to the replacement of a consumer unit or similar assemblies complying with BS EN 61439-3, the reconnection of existing circuits and the connection of any new circuits installed during the work.